allo-media/text2num/README.rst

 ``text2num`` is a python package that provides functions and parser classes for:

-- Parsing of numbers expressed as words in French, English, Spanish, Portuguese, German and Catalan and convert them to integer values.
+- Parsing of numbers expressed as words in Catalan, English, French, German, Polish, Portuguese, Russion and Spanish and convert them to integer values.
-- Detection of ordinal, cardinal and decimal numbers in a stream of French, English, Spanish and Portuguese words and get their decimal digit representations.
-NOTE: Spanish does not support ordinal numbers yet.
+- Detection of ordinal, cardinal and decimal numbers in a stream of French, English, Polish, Portuguese and Spanish words and get their decimal digit representations.
-- Detection of ordinal, cardinal and decimal numbers in a German text (BETA).
-NOTE: No support for 'relaxed=False' yet (behaves like 'True' by default).
+- Detection of ordinal, cardinal and decimal numbers in a German text.
+No support for 'relaxed=False' yet (behaves like 'True' by default).

 Compatibility
 -------------